J-1 Visa Guide for Exchange Visitors

 CAMP COUNSELOR

 The camp counselor program allows foreign nationals to work at summer camps.
 Camp counselors receive housing, food, and pay.
-People in this category are not eligible to work as staff; such as, office workers, cooks, or janitors.
 The maximum length for this program is four months.

 To be a camp counselor, you must: